nd Cream Crimson Cream Blood & Custard

 18th March 1957

-off the West London Extension, passing under St. John’s Hill overbridge at
+coming off the West London Extension, passing under St. John’s Hill overbridge

 22nd March 1957